-This guide for how to clean a jetted tub lays out everything you need to get it done and each specific cleaning task.
-That said, there might be times when you need to call a professional for a problem you can’t solve.
-If you follow all the steps and your jetted tub still spews out bits of gunk, it might be that the pump and/or the pipes need expert service.
-The pros are trained on how to access the mechanisms and determine where the problem lies.
+That said, there might be times when you need to call a professional.
+If you follow all the steps and your jetted tub still spews out bits of gunk, the pump or internal plumbing may need servicing.

 Why did my jetted tub get yucky in the first place?